xmlking/nifi-scripting/README.md

 > **ExecuteJavaScript** and **ExecuteGroovy** are depricated since NiFi from version 0.5.1 includes **ExecuteScript** and **InvokeScriptProcessor**

-You can still take advantage of **nifi-sumo-common** lib in scripting processors to convert `FlowFile <--> String`
+You can still take advantage of **nifi-sumo-common** lib in scripting processors, e.g., convert `FlowFile <--> String`

+### Using nifi-sumo-common lib in scripting processors

+1. Copy `nifi-sumo-common-x.y.x-SNAPSHOT.jar` from [releases](https://github.com/xmlking/nifi-scripting/releases) to  *Module Directory* set in the `ExecuteScript` Processor's properties.

 #### How to use NiFiUtil?

-1. Copy `nifi-sumo-common-x.y.z-SNAPSHOT.jar` from releases to  *Module Directory* set in the `ExecuteScript` Processor's properties.
 2. Import `NiFiUtils` into `ExecuteScript`'s Script
 ```groovy
 import com.crossbusiness.nifi.processors.NiFiUtils as util